Wasp, Hornet & Bee Identification.

 Late summer when numbers of worker wasps equal hundreds (possibly thousands), they will be visible and you cannot miss them.

 Video of wasp nests to help show you what to look for.

 We have put together a short video to help you identify if you have a wasp nest.

-In the video you will see 4 separate wasp nests; the first nest entrance is on the side of chimney where the wasps (which are common wasps) are entering into the roof space through an opening next to the brickwork.
+In the video you will see four separate wasp nests; the first nest entrance is on the side of a chimney where the wasps (common) are entering into the roof space through an opening next to the brickwork.

 Take a look at our second video to help you identify if you have a wasp nest, it will hopefully give you some idea of what to look for.

 There are shots of a German wasp nest in a bush, a wasp nest in the soffit of a house, a wasp nest in a loft and finally a wasp nest in a shed wall.

 Wasp nest identification, what to look for!
 Video 3

 Take a look at our third video to help you identify if you have a wasp nest.
 The video also shows various wasp nests in differing locations.